serpent-os/serpentos.com/content/blog/oxidised-moss.md

 The new infrastructure will be brought up using widely available modules, and designed to be scalable from the outset as part of a Kubernetes deployment, with as minimal user interaction as needed.
-Our eventual plans include rebuilding the entire distribution from source with heavy caching once some part of th graph changes.
+Our eventual plans include rebuilding the entire distribution from source with heavy caching once some part of the dependency graph changes.

 This infrastructure will then be extended to support the Solus 4 series for quality of life improvements to Solus developers, enabling a more streamlined dev workflow: TL;DR less time babysitting builds = more Serpent development focus.